-"All mitigation measures and/or works shall be carried out in accordance with the Preliminary Ecological Appraisal (Ecology Partnership Ltd, September 2025) details contained in the as already submitted with the planning application and agreed in principle with the local planning authority prior to determination.
+"All mitigation measures and/or works shall be carried out in accordance with the details contained in the Bat Emergence Survey (Arborweald Environmental Planning Consultancy, August 2025) and Preliminary Ecological Appraisal (Arborweald Environmental Planning Consultancy, May 2025) as already submitted with the planning application and agreed in principle with the local planning authority prior to determination.

-This may include the appointment of an appropriately competent person e.g. an ecological clerk of works (ECoW) to provide on-site ecological expertise during construction.
+This will include the appointment of an appropriately competent person e.g. an ecological clerk of works (ECoW) to provide on-site ecological expertise during construction.
 The appointed person shall undertake all activities, and works shall be carried out, in accordance with the approved details."